llpk79/Sum-of-maximum-values-for-all-subarrays./README.md

 got it with sum_sub_max, but was passing only about 30% of tests before timing out.
 I caved and checked out the editorial solution. :disappointed: Presented in Java, with many single letter variable names and no commenting, it wasn't immediately helpful.
 I had to pick up some Java and figure this thing out for good.
-So, finally, here is a Python solution involving a sweeping line and binary indexed trees.
+So, finally, here is a Python solution (sum_sub_query.py) involving a sweeping line and binary indexed trees.
 A Java version is [here](https://github.com/llpk79/sumsubmax/blob/master/src/Main.java).
 I'm still not quite to the point where I can clearly explain how all of the math here works exactly, so I still have some work left!

-For example:
+For O(n) solution:

 array = [1, 3, 2]